-- Profile Name This shows the name of current selected configuration profile.
-The configuration of Profile name will be described on the General tab of Profile Management. - > Link Status This shows whether the station is associated to the wireless network. - > Wireless Mode Here displays the wireless mode.
-It will be configured on the Advanced tab of Profile Management. - > Network Type - The type of network and the station currently connected are shown here.
+- Profile Name The name of current selected configuration profile.
+Set up the configuration name on the General tab of Profile Management. - > Link Status Shows whether the station is associated to the wireless network. - Wireless Mode Displays the wireless mode.
+Configure the wireless mode on the Advanced tab of Profile Management. - Network Type The type of network and the station currently connected.
 The options include: - Infrastructure (access point) - Ad Hoc